-quences apply to the student, leaders, and Notre Dame, Sexton stated that "what hap- pens at Notre Dame is a cul- turalization."
-He went on to explain this culturalization in terms of the University's commitment to Dame.'
-William Sexton vice president, University Belations played in the University's commitment to community service and its students' involvement in the South Bend and Michiana area.
-As see BUSINESS / page 4 "An important advantage to the Indiana Family College Savings Plan is that federal and state income taxes on earnings Brinkman said that eligible expenses will include tuition, books, room and board at any accredited two-year or four- year university.
-In an age of ever-increasing college expens- es, state savings programs piece 2 contribution piece i are delerred until withdrawais see FUND / page 4 SMC MULTICULTURAL WEEK Saint Mary's lectures continue to focus on diversity By ERIKA WITTORF News Writer Noemi Sohn, a self-described "jack of all trades" and the first Filipino to ever lecture at Saint Mary's College, discussed diversity, gender, race, sexuality, and class at a lecture held last night in Carroll Auditorium.
+quences apply to the student, Brinkman said that eligible leaders, and Notre Dame, Sexton stated that "what happens at Notre Dame is a culturalization.
+He went on to explain this culturalization in terms of the University's commitment to SMC MULTICULTURAL WEEK see BUSINESS / page 4 their contributions continue to compound the entire life of the plan.
+"An important advantage to the Indiana Family College Savings Plan is that federal and state income taxes on earnings are deferred until withdrawals expenses will include tuition, books, room and board at any accredited two-year or fouryear university.
+In an age of ever-increasing college expenses, state savings programs see FUND / page 4 Saint Mary's lectures continue to focus on diversity By ERIKA WITTORF News Writer Noemi Sohn, a self-described "jack of all trades" and the first Filipino to ever lecture at Saint Mary's College, discussed diversity, gender, race, sexuality, and class at a lecture held last night in Carroll Auditorium.
 Along with conducting workshops, Sohn has also counseled rape and domestic violence victims and people with disabilities.
 In addition, she has programmed for television shows and is currently working on a documentary.
 Sohn was born in the Philippines and moved to Berkeley, Calif., when she was three years old.
 She found it very difficult growing up being a "woman of color" with a disability.
-'This society does not appreciate diversity," Sohn said.
+"This society does not appreciate diversity," Sohn said.
 "At an early age, I found it hard to articulate how I felt about my situation.
-At the age of 40, 1 am now beginning to find my voice.'
+At the age of 40, 1 am now beginning to find my voice."
 Despite the fact that she fits into two minority categories by being Filipino and having cerebral palsy, she is not partial to any one issue.
 "I do not look in the mirror every morning and say, 'I'll be taking up for women's issues today.'
-I choose to look at the issues as a whole and not to single issues out," Sohn explained.
-She realizes that the problems of diversity, gender, race, sexuality, and class are ongoing, and it is important to address them every day.
+I choose to look at the issues as a whole and not to single issues out," Sohn explained She realizes that the problems of diversity, gender, race, sexuality, and class are ongoing, and it is important to address them every day.
 "I was listening to a talk radio show the other day.
 The gentleman conducting the interview was commenting on the fact that President Clinton always addresses race issues in the presence of black people.
 I don't understand why Clinton doesn't address the issue in front of white people," Sohn said.
 One of the issues that Sohn addressed in her lecture was the implementation of diversity into collegiate student bodies.
-"It behooves universities to start taking proactive steps to ensure this," Sohn said. ■ INSIDE COLUMN page 2 Just wondering When you spend six hours in the car with yourself, you tend to wonder about things, like ..
+"It behooves universities to start taking proactive steps to ensure this," Sohn said The Observer • INSIDE WORLD AT A GLANCE Just wondering ...

+When you spend six hours in the car with yourself, you tend to wonder about things, like ...
 Why are there really NOT any songs about rainbows?

 If you took away John Madden's Telestrator, would he shut up?
 Do you think he keeps talking even when no one is there?
 If Chelsea Clinton came to Notre Dame, would her Secret Service protection be allowed to live in her dorm?
 If Albert Belle, Dennis Rodman, Deion Sanders and Barry Bonds were locked in a room, who would come out alive?
-Better yet, could they all fit into the room with their egos?
+Better yet, could they all fit into the room Dan Cichalski Assistant Managing Editor with their egos?